Preparing for a River Trip

 - Pack as lightly as possible.

-- Use dry bags for trash, to avoid rips that could pollute the river.
+- Use dry bags for trash.
+This helps avoid rips that could pollute the river and keeps trash out of reach of critters!

-- Everyone plays a role in keeping the river clean.
-Don't be an irresponsible paddler!
+Everyone plays a role in keeping the river clean.
+Be a responsible paddler and leave it better than you found it!

 Weather